CurtinIDS/fireballs/README.md

 The code base has been developing using TensorFlow 0.11.0 RC0.
 Note that TensorFlow 0.12.0 RC0 introduced [breaking changes to the API](https://github.com/tensorflow/tensorflow/releases/tag/0.12.0-rc0) and will not work with the existing code.

-Follow the below instructions to install the TensorFlow 0.11.0 RC0 version.
+Follow the below instructions to install the TensorFlow 0.11.0 RC0 version:

 ```
 # Ubuntu/Linux 64-bit, CPU only, Python 2.7